 - 3. Site Control: Site control is required at the time of application and may be documented by a purchase agreement, an option to purchase, extended term lease, or a valid title in the name of the taxpayer or developer.
-The application submission must identify the site locations. - 4.
-Zoning: Appropriate zoning is required at the time of application and must be evidenced by submitting the following: - a. an official local jurisdiction map that the site is zoned for the proposed project type. - b. a signed letter from an official of the jurisdiction stating either that (i) the proposed project is consistent with existing zone requirements or (ii) changing the existing zoning requirements to permit the project will be completed no later than the date for LIHTC reservations. - Please note that notifications sent via email, will NOT be accepted. - 5.
-Infrastructure: Evidence of the following: - a.
+The application submission must identify the site locations and ensure that the site will not have any impediments or require extraordinary costs to develop the site. - 4.
+Zoning: Appropriate zoning is required at the time of application and must be evidenced by submitting the following: - a. an official local jurisdiction map that the site is zoned for the proposed project type.

+b. a signed letter from an official of the jurisdiction stating either that (i) the proposed project is consistent with existing zone requirements or (ii) changing the existing zoning requirements to permit the project will be completed no later than the date for LIHTC reservations.

+Please note that notifications sent via email, will NOT be accepted.

+- 5. Infrastructure: Evidence of the following: - a.
 Utilities: electrical, water and sewer lines available to the property site. - b.
 Transportation: Evidence that reasonable transportation services are currently proximate to the site, or if such transportation services are not, a narrative statement of how tenants will access commercial, educational, recreational and other services upon completion of project. - c.
 Educational Facilities: (i) primary educational facilities are reasonably available to school-age children of tenants if the project is for family units, and (ii) notification to the local public school system about the estimated prospective population count of school age children when the project is placed in service. - 6.
 Environmental Review: All projects involving use of existing structures must submit an Environmental Restrictions Checklist completed by a professional licensed to conduct environmental testing.
 The owner must mitigate or abate any finding of environmental hazards accordance with an Operating and Maintenance Plan, including training on-site personnel.
 Costs associated with environmental hazard mitigation or abatement must be included in the project's budget. - 7.
 Negative Neighborhood Features: New Construction Projects must not be within 1⁄2 mile radius of any of the following incompatible uses listed with the exceptions of Towns or Cities with a population of 15,000 or less.
 The following incompatible uses cannot be adjacent to any new construction projects in the following parishes: East Baton Rouge, Jefferson, Orleans, St. Tammany, Caddo, Lafayette, Calcasieu and, Ouachita.

-Junk yard/dump Pig/Chicken farm
+Junk yard/Dump Pig/Chicken Farm

-Processing plants Distribution facilities
+Processing Plants Distribution Facilities

 High Voltage Substations Airports

-Solid waste disposal Salvage Yard
+Solid Waste Disposal Salvage Yard

 Heavy Industrial Prisons